pubnub/c-sharp/unity/3.4/README.md

 Resolution: This error may occur when the Unity example was run with SSL enabled.
 Please ensure that ValidateServerCertificate method in PubnubExample.cs do not get Untrust root error.
 For testing, you can return "true" for ValidateServerCertificate method to verify whether error is gone or not.
 However there is security risk in hardcoding "true" in production environment.

+* NOTE: "/" (slash) being part of channel name will not work.
+So it is recommeded to avoid using "/" in channel names.

 Report an issue, or email us at support if there are any additional questions or comments.